-If you are used to the earlier site designed for desktop PCs, you can find it here.
+You can find the earlier site designed for desktop PCs here.

 This week's Top 12 from U.S. Billboard's "The Hot 100"